piwicode/piwicode.github.io/_posts/2013-08-16-Poor-file-read-performance-caused-by-EXT3-fragmentation.md

 I processed the output with a python program and detected 28352 contiguous bloc segment.
 Wow, I picked that file randomly, I guess the whole drive is scrambled that way.

-Last but not least here is a command to check the fragmentation level of all files over 100 Mo.
-I installed ipkg & filefrag to help.
+Last but not least, here is a command to check the fragmentation level of all files over 100 Mo.
+I installed `ipkg` & `filefrag` to help.

 {% highlight bash %}
 $  find /volume1 /volume2  ! \( -name @* -prune \) -type f -size +100000 -exec filefrag -B {}  \; | tee fragreport